Monits/static-code-analysis-plugin/README.md

  * Easy configuration through DSL.
  * Easily and reliably include [custom Android Lint rules](http://tools.android.com/tips/lint-custom-rules) accross teams and CI servers.
  * Backporting of fixes and improvements from later Gradle versions (in case you can't update)
+ * Fully compatible with the use of Android's build cache.

 # Adding it to your project